How it works

 - 04

-Weight is earned
+Trust is earned

 - 05

 Low (<20), Medium (20–100), High (100+) reactions.
-Visible on every card.
+Visible on every card so you know how settled the score actually is.

-Rare reputation statuses
+Rare prestige statuses

 Exceptionally high consensus.
 Granted only when OmniScore is 95+ with high confidence and an established, stable score.